cdsittampalam/documentation/docs/Qredo Network.md

 #### Transfer Policies

 Transfer policies determine the type of transaction that a custodian can sign.
+These include transfer and withdrawal policies.
 Custodians can be part of a group that allows, for example, signatures for a withdrawal policy.
 This lets the Qredo blockchain support workflows for more complex business requirements.

 #### Qredo Wallet